Why Does My Toe Hurt?

 Toe Stretching: Gently massaging each toe, then gently pull each toe in all directions by rotating each toe clockwise and counterclockwise several times and then gently pulling up each toe.

-Toe Pick-Up: Place a small towel, golf ball or pencil on the floor and, using your toes only, pick-up the item off the floor and hold, starting with a count of 5 and increasing to 10 seconds.
+Toe Pick-Up: Place a small towel, golf ball, or pencil on the floor and, using your toes only, pick-up the item off the floor and hold, starting with a count of 5 and increasing to 10 seconds.
 By doing this exercise for several weeks, your toes will become stronger.

-Toe Curling: Curl your toes up and the down for a set or two of 10 and repeat throughout the day.
+Toe Curling: Curl your toes up and down for a set or two of 10 and repeat throughout the day.